 What happens if I register onsite?

 Although we strongly encourage you to pre-register, you can register onsite when you arrive on campus.
-However, please understand that the fee to register will increase from $5 per person to $10 per person and University staff cannot guarantee you a ticket for events that you would like to attend (e.g., Class Decade Parties, Class Reunion Parties, etc.).
+However, please understand that the fee to register will increase from $5 per person to $15 per person and University staff cannot guarantee you a ticket for events that you would like to attend (e.g., Class Decade Parties, Class Reunion Parties, etc.).
 The Onsite Registration station will open on Friday, Nov.
-7. FYI: If you plan to meet friends at the Homecoming Hospitality House, you will need to pay a registration fee.
+7. FYI: If you plan to meet friends at the Homecoming Hospitality House on Saturday evening, you will need to pay a registration fee.

 When is the Homecoming Hospitality House open?

 It will be open Saturday, Nov.
 8 from 4 p.m. to 1 a.m.
 It will not be open on Friday, Nov.
 7 for a variety of reasons (see “Schedule of Events” above for the full explanation).

 Who can gain access into the Homecoming Hospitality House?